zengelan/eks-workshop/content/030_container/030_eksctl/whileyouwait.md

           octkey: 023332

-       As you expect, Ox indicates a value is hex, and a leading zero denotes an octal value.
+       As you expect, Ox indicates a value is in hex, and a leading zero denotes an octal value.

-       YAML supports both fixed and exponential floating point numbers.
+       YAML supports both fixed and exponential floating point numbers as well.

           ---